Sengkang MRT/LRT station

 Sengkang MRT/LRT station is a Mass Rapid Transit (MRT) and Light Rail Transit (LRT) interchange station in Sengkang, Singapore.
-It is an interchange between the North East line (NEL) and Sengkang LRT (SKLRT).
-Along with Buangkok station, it is one of the two MRT stations located within the Sengkang planning area.
+It is an interchange between the North East Line (NEL) and Sengkang LRT (SKLRT).
+Along with Buangkok station, it is located within the Sengkang planning area.

 The LRT station opened on 18 January 2003 along with the other East loop stations on the SKLRT, with the NEL station opening later on 20 June.
 Services on the West loop began service on 29 January 2005.
 Upgrades to the station are being implemented to improve barrier-free accessibility to the station.
-Located at Sengkang Town Centre between Sengkang Square and Sengkang East Way, It is directly connected to Compass One, Compass Heights and Sengkang Bus Interchange, and is within walking distance to the Compassvale Bus Interchange.
+Located at Sengkang Town Centre between Sengkang Square and Sengkang East Way, it is directly connected to Compass One, Compass Heights and Sengkang Bus Interchange, and is within walking distance to the Compassvale Bus Interchange.